 Impact on QoL has evolved to be the most valuable and essential evaluation modality for PFHH (35).
 QoL has different interpretations and traits.
 It acknowledges various factors, such as medical health, emotional, mental, and physical welfare, cultural background, and education level.
 QoL involves the individual’s environment, including occupation, family, and friends.
 Furthermore, QoL must be interpreted in the context of the patient’s social and cultural environment, standards, and values.

-Different QoL evaluation questionnaires are available for PFHH patients (35,36).
+Various QoL evaluation questionnaires are available for PFHH patients (35,36).
 They can be HH disease-specific [such as the Hyperhidrosis Disease Severity Scale (HDSS) or The Hyperhidrosis Impact Questionnaire (HHIQ)], dermatology-related (such as The Dermatology Life Quality Index (DLQI) or Skindex), or general [such as the Short Form questionnaire-36 items (SF-36)] health-related assessments of QoL.
 HDSS, DLQI, and Hyperhidrosis Quality of Life Questionnaire (HQLQ) are the most commonly used questionnaires in the literature for QoL evaluation in HH patients.
 It is common to find two or more questionnaires (such as DLQI and HDSS) being used concurrently.
-These tests have shown substantial QoL decline in various aspects of daily life in PFHH patients (42).
+These tests have shown substantial QoL decline in various aspects of daily living in PFHH patients (42).

-The Hyperhidrosis Disease Severity Scale (HDSS) is disease-specific, simple and the most commonly used method for measuring QoL in HH patients.
+The Hyperhidrosis Disease Severity Scale (HDSS) is disease-specific, simple, and the most commonly used method for measuring QoL in HH patients.
 It consists of a single-item questionnaire for patients to grade their responses using a four-point scale (48,78).
 The tolerability and interference that perspiration causes in daily life is graded as follows: tolerable/never interferes =1 (lack of HH); tolerable/sometimes interferes =2 (moderate HH); hardly tolerable/repeatedly interferes =3 (severe HH); and intolerable/constantly interferes =4 (severe HH) (48,79).
 The greater the score, the more negative impact PFHH has on the patient’s QoL (39,48,80).

 The Dermatology Life Quality Index (DLQI) is a validated, sensitive questionnaire that assesses the effects of chronic dermatologic diseases on QoL (71,82).
 It consists of ten questions related to activities of daily living, occupation, school, leisure, intimate contacts, disease manifestations, and treatment.
 Each question has the following four graded-responses: no impact or not relevant = ‘0’; little effect = ‘1’; a lot of influence = ‘2’; and very significant disturbance = ‘3’.
 All ten scores are added up, resulting in a sum ranging from 0 to 30, with higher scores indicating worse QoL.
 For PFHH patients, the average combined DLQI result was found to be 9.2, with the highest influence revealed in the daily life category (24).
-Since DLQI is a dermatology-related questionnaire, it is considered too general in apprehending hyperhidrosis-specific concerns.
+Since DLQI is a dermatology-related questionnaire, it is often considered too general for recognition of hyperhidrosis-specific concerns.

-The Hyperhidrosis Quality of Life Questionnaire (HQLQ) is a questionnaire consisting of one comprehensive question regarding the general decline in a patient’s QoL and 20 additional, specific questions concerning the outcomes in four domains: social activities and function; limitations with partners; emotional damage; and restrictions in specific circumstances, such as hot environments, occupational activities or stressful situations (such as speaking in public or in an important meeting, or taking an examination) (36,38).
+The Hyperhidrosis Quality of Life Questionnaire (HQLQ) is a questionnaire consisting of one comprehensive question regarding the general decline in a patient’s QoL, and 20 additional specific questions concerning the outcomes in four domains: social activities and function; limitations with partners; emotional damage; and restrictions in specific circumstances, such as hot environments, occupational activities or stressful situations (such as speaking in public or in an important meeting, or taking an examination) (36,38).
 Each question has five graded-responses from 1 (excellent) to 5 (very poor).
 Adding the scored responses results in a cumulative score between 20 and 100, which corresponds to one of five QoL categories: 20–35, excellent QoL; 36–51, very good; 52–67, good; 68–83, poor; and 84–100, very poor.
 HQLQ was constructed specifically for QoL evaluation following surgical intervention.

 The 36-item Short Form Health Survey (SF-36), along with its alternative, abbreviated variant, the 12-item Short Form Health Survey (SF-12), is a reliable and widely utilized questionnaire designed to assess basic, daily functioning and emotional status, and is not a disease-specific QoL evaluation (83,84).
 The SF-36 includes questions comprising eight health categories, including energy, pain, sense of overall health, physical and mental well-being, and physical, emotional, and social performance conditions.
 Answers are expressed in 2 major measurements, namely the Mental Component Summary (MCS) and Physical Component Summary (PCS) scores.
 Summed scores range from 0 to 100, with higher scores indicating better QoL.
 The SF-36 questionnaire has revealed that PFHH patients have inferior MCS and PCS scores compared to healthy individuals (85) and improved SF-36 scores after endoscopic thoracic sympathectomy (ETS) (86-89).
 The SF-12 tool is a shorter version of the SF-36 form, reducing the time needed to complete the questionnaire to approximately two minutes but still preserving the certainty of the SF-36 survey results (90).

 The Keller scale includes three blocks with five questions each, concerning social and physical limitations experienced from excessive axillary, palmar, and plantar sweating, respectively (91,92).
 This questionnaire scales the impact on QoL from mild to severe (0 to 10).
 This scale has revealed the benefits of ETS in treating palmar and plantar PFHH (93-95).

 The Hyperhidrosis Impact Questionnaire (HHIQ) assesses the effect of PFHH on daily activities and monitors treatment response (13).
 It appraises typical disease features, various daily activities, work productivity, and emotional and psychological health (96).
-The test combines two related components, with 41 questions for measuring the baseline impact of the disease and 10 items for follow-up assessment.
+The test combines two related components: 41 questions for measuring the baseline impact of the disease and 10 items for follow-up assessment.

 The Skindex test is a questionnaire used to evaluate the impact of a dermatologic disease on a patient’s QoL (97).
 It includes 61 components, which are divided into 8 domains (physical limitations and discomfort, embarrassment, fear, anger, depression, and cognitive and social effects), within three categories: symptoms, functioning, and emotions.
-The test utilizes five graded-responses: never, rarely, sometimes, often, all the time.
+The test utilizes five graded responses never, rarely, sometimes, often, all the time.
 The summed results are standardized to a scale of 0–100, with 100 indicating the maximum impact on a patient’s QoL.
 The original 61-item questionnaire has been shortened to sequential versions of 29-item (Skindex-29) (98), 17-item (Skindex-17) (99), and 16-item (Skindex-16) questionnaires to minimize the time required to complete the form (100), while still maintaining comparable tests.